-Anyone can obtain a copy of your consumer report from a credit reporting agency.
+Many organizations and institutions (lenders, insurance companies and landlords) can obtain a copy of your consumer report from a credit reporting agency.
 However, the Fair Credit Reporting Act of 1970 requires that no consumer reporting agency may furnish a consumer report unless the consumer is notified or a court order is issued.
 The credit reporting company must receive a written statement signed by the consumer before a report is released.
-Any person who violates this law is subject to a fine of \$5,000 or one year in prison.